dmaciel123/gloria_flags/README.md

 ```

-Please note that in the main function (Run.R) the data used as input feature is the GLORIA Rrs from the Google Drive shared folder.
-If the file changes or the link to the file changes, the users should change the Google Drive ID.
-More information about Google Drive ID could be found here: https://docs.meiro.io/books/meiro-integrations/page/where-can-i-find-the-file-id-on-google-drive
+Please note that in the main function (Run.R) the data used as input feature is the GLORIA Rrs.
+There is an example file added in 11/10/2022.

 The following methods are implemented in the project: